harendra-kumar/concise-haskell/typeclasses-functor-family.rst

   existing function.
 Pitfall - do not stereotype the concept by thinking only about a collection type like list.
 * A functor allows reuse of a function from one context to another
-* A normal function could be wrapped in a (applicative) type and applied to values wrapped in the same type.
-This is another way of composing which is a transformation on normal function application to the peculiar world of the type.
-* An applicative allows you to compose functor applications, monoidal functor
-* A monad allows you to compose by chaining or collecting and using the results in a certain way.
-A do block in Monad allows you to chain conveniently.
-In monad you first compose the actions and then run them using an input.

 Functor
 -------

+A Functor type is a type that acts like a function that modifies another type.
+For example a type ``a`` can be modified into another type ``f a`` by the Functor type ``f``.

-A type is a functor if it knows how to apply a function to the type or value wrapped in it.
+A type is a functor if we can apply a function to the type or value wrapped in it.
 A type has its own unique way of applying the function.
-Different functors can apply the function in different ways.
+A function can be applied to the type in different ways resulting in different types of Functors.

-fmap      :: (a -> b) -> f a -> f b  -- covariant
+-- covariant Functor, the values in the Functor are consumed by fmap -- prey functor, 'a' is to be eaten. map modifies the value in the functor. fmap      :: (a -> b) -> f a -> f b

+-- contravariant Functor, the values in the Functor will consume values -- produced by contramap
-contramap :: (a -> b) -> f b -> f a  -- contravariant
+-- predator or hungry functor, will eat 'b' and produce something that will eat 'a'. contrmap modifies what the functor eats contramap :: (a -> b) -> f b -> f a

-data WithInt a = WithInt (Int -> a)  -- covariant on a data MakeInt a = MakeInt (a -> Int)  -- contravariant on a
+data WithInt a = WithInt (Int -> a)  -- covariant on 'a' data MakeInt a = MakeInt (a -> Int)  -- contravariant on 'a'

 When a type variable appears in positive position, the data type is covariant with that variable.
 When the variable appears in negative position, the data